yjg30737/wiki-offline/README.md

 # wiki-offline

 ## Overview
-This converts Wikipedia html into txt which make it able to read offline.
+This converts Wikipedia html into txt which makes it able to read offline.

 Text file will be made and open at the same time right after calling `convertWikiToText(url: str)`.